0xpatatedouce/guide-massa-node-step-by-step-/README.md

 cd massa/massa-node/
 ```

-Open the firts screen to boostrap your node
+Open the first screen to boostrap your node
 ```
 screen -S massa_node
 ```